-In this week's The Architecture the Railways Built, Tim Dunn visits one of our most stunning stations – Bristol Temple Meads.
+In The Architecture the Railways Built, Tim Dunn visits one of our most stunning stations – Bristol Temple Meads.

 Historian and presenter Tim explores the station from top to bottom, exploring parts of the station he’s never seen before.

 He looks at how this Grade I listed building has grown over the years and is given special access to engineer Isambard Kingdom Brunel’s old mock Tudor station and boardroom.
 Tim also climbs onto the roof of the train shed and even uncovers an architectural controversy …